andreipope/twelvelabs-documentation/docs/guides/uploading-videos/cloud-to-cloud-transfers/download-and-edit-the-list-of-videos.md

 id: download-and-edit-the-list-of-videos
 ---

 The [Integrations](https://api.twelvelabs.io/integrations) page allows you to download the list of files in your AWS S3 bucket as a JSON.
-The structure of the JSON file is described on the Indexes/Tasks/Transfers pagec <!--TODO: Add link-->.
+The structure of the JSON file is described on the [Indexes/Tasks/Transfers](/api-reference/indexes-tasks-transfers) page.
 Once you've downloaded the JSON file, you can edit the fields in a plain text editor.
 For example, you can add transcription files or remove the files you don't want to upload and index.

 ## Prerequisites